jinkhera/bbc-fruit-apps-coding-challenge/README.md

 * Would have loved to use SwiftUI
 * UI/UX could be better but the app serves the purpose to read the article

-The whole schema is beyond the scope of this README but below is the subset of the schema used by the application.

 ## Built With

 * [Xcode](https://developer.apple.com/xcode/) - IDE